 It is an immense pleasure to wish you all welcome in the Master's Programme in Russian Studies coordinated by the Aleksanteri Institute.
-You are the fourth batch of scholars to join our young programme, and while we were excited to launch the programme in 2018, the experience has shown that it only gets better year to year!
+You are the fifth batch of scholars to join our young programme, and while we were excited to launch the programme in 2018, the experience has shown that it only gets better year to year!
 The first MARS students graduated in spring 2020.

 Our aim is to keep the programme young and agile even as it eventually grows out of the toddler age.
 You as students have a key role in helping us develop it further.
 We also keep an eye out for the changes in the global environment and reform the contents of our courses and the selection of our study methods accordingly.
-We want our graduates to be equipped with a strong and relevant skill set as they launch into their future careers, be it in international organisations such as the UN, in business life or in the Academia.
+We want our graduates to be equipped with a strong and relevant skill set as they launch into their future careers, be it in international organisations such as the UN, in business life or in Academia.

 As a relatively small programme, we are able to provide individual support, active tutoring and face-to-face conversation about your needs and aims.
 I sincerely encourage you to take advantage of this.
 Let's make the coming two years an inspiring and meaningful experience for us all!

 Due to the war in Ukraine, scholarly information is more important than ever.
 You can follow our updates about the war in Ukraine at the Aleksanteri Institute’s webpage.

 In spite of the extraordinary times, I hope you are able to feel excited about your future studies and that I can welcome you to our campuses in August!

 Director of the Master's Programme in Russian Studies, University of Helsinki

 As a MARS student, you are automatically part of the Aleksanteri Institute's research community as well.
 We are one of the largest academic centres in Russian, Eastern European and Eurasian Studies, and a home of more than 50 international researchers from a wide range of disciplines.
 Please browse through the research section of the Aleksanteri site to find out more!